monde-lointain/simple-tuner/docs/requirements/USE_CASE_DOCUMENTATION.md

 - User understands basic music terminology (note names) or will consult help
 - Ambient noise level permits signal-to-noise ratio ≥40 dB
 - User tunes one string/note at a time (monophonic detection only)
-- Device has sufficient CPU for real-time FFT processing
+- Device has sufficient CPU for real-time autocorrelation processing

 **Other Information:**
 - Pure interval reference marks at -13.7 cents (pure major third) and +15.6 cents (pure minor third) provide educational reference for historical temperaments